-This tree is dead as their breakfast and gives the buzzards a good place to open wings and catch the sun’s heat, talk about yesterday’s trips over hillsides, tell grisly buzzard jokes.
+This tree is dead as their breakfast and gives the buzzards a good place to open their wings and catch the sun’s heat, talk about yesterday’s trips over hillsides, tell grisly buzzard jokes.

 Buzzards are a part of western living.
 In the evening, before the sun goes down, you watch them gliding on updrafts of wind off the hillsides, not in a hurry, conserving energy.

 This morning they look big and healthy.

 Buzzards, for those who haven’t been paying attention, share many things in common with the Hillsboro citizens.

 Even if you don’t see them, there are lots of residents in coveralls sitting in these tree branches with these buzzards now, waiting patiently for the next town person to move up to the graveyard on the nearby hill.

 In a place like Hillsboro, the pickings are small and nothing goes to waste.